patching...

 "The university has acknowledged that tenants of University Oaks would qualify for a commuter pass and can park overnight" in the music building lot, Neighbors said.

 Capstone is planning for 376 on-site parking spaces by the time renovations are finished at the former retirement complex.
-But the Alabama developer also is asking the city to change the apartment complex's housing status from single-family to a rooming and boarding house designation.
+But the Alabama developer also is asking the city to from single-family to a rooming and boarding house designation.
 Such a change would allow the developer to rent each individual bedroom — there are 520 total — to separate, unrelated students.

 Such a change also would require the developer to meet a parking ratio of 1.25 parking spaces for every one resident.